dante-falls/Web-Security/Client-Side-Vulnerabilities/Cross-Site-Scripting(XSS)/Proofs-Of-Concept/XSS-Through-File-Input-Functionality.md

 XSS can be achieved in an input element of type "file" when user's browse for files and click a file to upload.
 Analyze the scenario below.

-Scenario: User's comments on blogs are not sanitized, so an attacker can inject a script that allows other users to choose a file.
+Scenario: When users comments on blogs, their input is not sanitized in any way.
+This means an attacker can inject a script that allows other users to choose a file.
 The JavaScript will execute when the victim user clicks 'browse', chooses a file and then clicks 'upload'.

 <h2>Attacker Injects Malicious File Input Functionality Into Another User's Blog via Comment Section</h2>